phodal/awesome-iot/README.md

 ### OpenThread

 * **[OpenThread ★ 1139 ⧗ 2](https://github.com/openthread/openthread)** - OpenThread is an open-source implementation of the Thread networking protocol.

+### Others

+ - [OSS-7](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack) - is an open source implementation of the DASH7 Alliance protocol for ultra low power wireless sensor communication.

 ## Fork